hanxiaomax/Learncpp_CN/docs/13-8-overlapping-and-delegating-constructors.md

 Second, it’s possible for one constructor to delegate to another constructor, which delegates back to the first constructor.
 This forms an infinite loop, and will cause your program to run out of stack space and crash.
 You can avoid this by ensuring all of your constructors resolve to a non-delegating constructor.

-Best practice
+!!! success "最佳实践"

 	If you have multiple constructors that have the same functionality, use delegating constructors to avoid duplicate code.

 Using a normal member function for setup